simonkowallik/as3ninja/docs/templating.rst

       declaration_template: /path/to/declaration_template_file.j2

 The ``declaration_template`` points to the Declaration Template File on the filesystem.
-It is optional and ignored when a Declaration Template is refrenced explicitly, for example through a CLI parameter.
+It is optional and ignored when a Declaration Template is referenced explicitly, for example through a CLI parameter.

 The ``as3ninja`` namespace is accessible under the ``ninja`` namespace, as with any other data from Template Configurations.